 Human Leukocyte Antigen (HLA).
 A type of protein on cells that helps the body to distinguish its own cells from foreign cells.
-HLA factors are inherited from a person's mother and father.
+A person inherits HLA factors from their mother and father.
 They make up a person's tissue type, which varies from person to person.
 They are a critically important factor in allogeneic (donor) stem cell transplantation.
 Before transplantation takes place, tissue typing is performed in order to determine if the donor's and the recipient's cells are compatible.